sprakash57/create-react-saga/configuration.md

 ## Webpack

-Webpack is a static module bundler for Create React Saga.
+**Say Hi! to Webpack v5**.
+The latest version of Webpack is being used as static module bundler for Create React Saga.
 It internally processes your app and builds a dependency graph which maps every module your project needs and generate one or more bundles.
 Well this is what webpack documentation says.
 In simpler terms whatever build files you are going to create is done via webpack configuration.
 We will see some important sections used in the CLI.

 Once you execute the CLI it will generate three webpack files in the root directory namely - `webpack.common.js`, `webpack.dev.js` and `webpack.prod.js`.
 As the name suggests first one contains all the common configuration between development and production environment.
 Later ones contain rules specific to the environment.
 Configuration is nothing but an exported object with some special attributes that you need to take care of.
 Below are the some important ones -